IgorKha/bb/README.md

 # bb

 **b**ash **b**ackup

 A simple and universal script for creating and restoring backups with archive verification after creation and disk space check before deploying the backup.

+> [!IMPORTANT]
+> Please check the functionality of the restore_backup() function.
+You will likely want to implement your own logic there.

 ```bash
 user:~$ ./backup.sh -h